rails/rails/guides/source/active_storage_overview.md

 config.active_storage.service = :local
 ```

-To use the Amazon S3 service in production, you add the following to
+To use the S3 service in production, you add the following to
 `config/environments/production.rb`:

 ```ruby